rtCamp/rtsocial/readme.txt

 == Changelog ==

+= 2.1.9 =
+* Fixed bug where 0's turned up in RSS entries

 = 2.1.8 =
 * Removed page summary from Linked in share.
 It was too undependable and unpredictable.